 We publicise the final results to all our staff and develop action plans in response which are discussed with our Board and across the organisation.

-The results of the 2020 NHS Staff Survey have been published.
-Staff responded to the survey during October and November 2020.
-The survey included questions on COVID-19 and captured the experiences of our NHS people six months into the pandemic.
+The results of the 2021 NHS Staff Survey have been published.
+Staff responded to the survey during October and November 2021.
+The survey included questions on culture, leadership, reward and recognition, equity and diversity, health and safety and work life balance.

-Overall the results show that we’ve made really good progress over the last year.
-Lots of our scores have improved.
-And while there’s still work to do, we’ve got plans in place to tackle those areas together.
+Overall, the results show that we’ve made really good progress and have performed well relative to our peers.
+While there’s still work to do, we’ve got plans in place to tackle those areas together.

-- 56% of our staff took part in the survey.
-This is an increase of 3% from 2019 and higher than the average for trusts across the country which was 47% this year.
+- 52.3% of our staff took part in the survey.
+This is slightly lower than the average for trusts across the country which was 54% this year.

-- There is always room for further improvement and the results also show that we need to do more work on diversity and inclusion.
-The good news is that our People Strategy sets out that 2021 is the year for meaningful work here and our new diversity and inclusion framework will help us make the changes we need.
-So we have a plan.
-And we have the will to put it into action.
+- There is always room for further improvement and the results also show that after another challenging year, we need to do more on health and wellbeing.
+The good news is that our mind, body and soul framework will help us provide even more support to our staff to support their health and wellbeing.

 As a Trust we are committed to making GOSH a great place to work for everyone and will invest in the wellbeing and development of our people.
 This is a core aspect of our Above and Beyond strategy.